harryspacefromspace/rasterblaster/README.md

 ## The Plugin

-This plugin adds three buttons to the QGIS Georeferencer toolbar, as well as under the main QGIS toolbar (Plugins>Georeference with GDAL):
+This plugin adds three buttons to the QGIS Georeferencer toolbar, as well as under the main QGIS toolbar (Plugins > Raster Blaster):

 **Points→GeoTIFF**: Reads your .points file (GCPs) and the input file, creates an intermediate VRT, then warps it to a projected GeoTIFF (EPSG:3857).